SyncfusionExamples/how-to-display-rowindex-at-rowheadercell-in-xamarin-ios-datagrid/README.md

    *Note: If you download the sample using the "Download ZIP" option, right-click it, select Properties, and then select Unblock.*

-2. Register the license key in FinishedLaunching override method of AppDelegate.cs
+2. Register the license key in FinishedLaunching override method of AppDelegate.cs.

       public override bool FinishedLaunching(UIApplication application, NSDictionary launchOptions)
       {
       	//Register Syncfusion license
       	Syncfusion.Licensing.SyncfusionLicenseProvider.RegisterLicense("YOUR LICENSE KEY");